 If, after you talk to your friend, they still won't apologize when they do something wrong, you have the option of talking to them again (it may take a couple times if your friend just doesn't get that this is important to you) or moving on from the friendship.

 Basically, you need to accept that your friend won't change and decide that you still want them in your life, or you can leave the friendship.
 Don't make a decision to leave until you've expressed your concern to them and have given them a valid chance to make amends.

 One Final Thought: Your Approach to Apologies

 Finally, examine the reasons why this lack of apology is important to you.
 For example, if you apologize just because you expect a friend to do it in return, this could mean that your friend has failed to say they're sorry because you're trying to manipulate the situation.
-This doesn't happen often with friends, but you should make sure you're totally self-aware in your actions before getting upset with your friend.
+Saying you are sorry because you hope it will encourage your friend to do the same is not a good reason to apologize.
+(Here are a few others.)
+You should make sure you're totally self-aware in your actions before getting upset with your friend.
 Make sure the apologies you give are always sincere.